 You’ll want to apply waterproof caulk between the window frame and the siding.
 The caulk will prevent water from seeping into your home, as well as reduce your risk of having mold and wood rot problems in the future.
 Apply a continuous bead of caulk around the outside borders of your window.
 To completely winterize your window, you may want to also consider weatherstripping to prevent drafts.

-Eikenhout is a Michigan building materials supplier that has worked with contractors and homeowners for over 120 years.
+Eikenhout is a Michigan building materials supplier that has worked with contractors and homeowners for 125 years.
 If you are interested in browsing our inventory of caulk and caulking tools, feel free to call any of our eight locations in , , , , , , , and .